SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 (14) Click **Exit Guide**.

 ![](media/image15.png)

+You can now switch to the tab containing the running app to view the result.
+If you already stopped the preview after the previous exercise, you can start it again as described in [Exercise 2.5 Starting Application Preview](../ex2#exercise-25-starting-application-preview).

 (15) Open the value help in the **Order Date** filter.
 In the pop-up, open the drop-down list of the Time Period field and choose a desired